dimagi/commcare-hq/corehq/apps/README.rst

    APIs to read and write CommCare data for a given project space.
 Most APIs are externally facing however there a are a few that are used internally e.g. for report filters.
 APIs are built using Tastypie. app_manager
-   UI for configuring and releasing CommCare applications.
+   UI and tooling for configuring and releasing CommCare applications.
    Form Builder, for configuring forms themselves, is called here but it primarily stored in the separate `Vellum <https://github.com/dimagi/Vellum/>`_ repo. cloudcare